 During our time together, we'll mix talking with different life skills exercises and mindfulness practices.
 What we talk about and what the session looks like is really up to you.
 We will work on your individual and family goals while paying attention to the feelings and stuff that is coming up for you during our time together.

 How do I sign up?

 You can email to schedule a time that works with your schedule.
 Please offer a few different days and time frames that could work for you.
-I will do my very best to find one that works!
+We will do our very best to find one that works!

 Once you've signed up, keep on reading below to find answers to (hopefully) all of your questions.